Kocembuch/Front-page/README.md

 ### Desctiption:
 - clean an simple front page as an idea for a small company business card;
-- fully responsive for two resolutions;
+- fully responsive for different mobiles, tablets and desktop.